Chainguard FIPS Container FAQs

 Furthermore, many open source projects, such as Cassandra, cannot even support FIPS validation in their current state until they change the architecture and source code to be able to support this.
 Knowing which projects can support FIPS and which cannot is very useful in analyzing images within scope.
 Since Chainguard’s catalog consists of 100s of FIPS validated images, we have done the heavy lifting of this analysis, and continue to do so for new requests from our customers.

-Using Chainguard Images eliminates the manual toil of container security hassles.
-Hardened and low CVE Images save you time and money by making sure you always meet the security standards needed for government work.
+Using Chainguard Containers eliminates the manual toil of container security hassles.
+Hardened and low CVE images save you time and money by making sure you always meet the security standards needed for government work.

-The following table highlights the features of Chainguard Images as mapped to FedRAMP Revision 5’s baselines:
+The following table highlights the features of Chainguard Containers as mapped to FedRAMP Revision 5’s baselines:

 Cryptographic protection relies on the secure implementation of a trusted algorithm and a random bit generator that cannot be reasonably predicted at any greater accuracy than random chance.
 To certify these implementations, NIST operates a cryptographic certification program called the Cryptographic Module Validation Program (CMVP).
 CMVP validates that implementation is compliant with the relevant standards: